 “Yes it’s different,” says Renner, downing his coffee and shifting slightly back into cowboy mode.
 “But is it different because of what’s happening in Hollywood, or is it different because I’m different?
 There are a lot of reasons it feels different.

-“There’s no glitter, it seems, this time around — no glamour and no awe of people you come across.
-I don’t want to say it’s not joyous, because it is, but for me, this movie and this role, and what it represents in the current climate with all the allegations coming out, it’s changed things.”
+“There’s no glitter in the awards season, it seems, this time around — no glamour and no awe of people you come across.
+I don’t want to say it’s not joyous, because it is, but what it represents in the current climate with all the allegations coming out, it’s changed things.”

-“Because I’ve found out some awful things, and this film, the story itself and the process of reclaiming it from The Weinstein Company, has given me a way to take action and make a statement and speak about these issues in a way that I might not have been able to before.
-There’s a weight and gravitas now involved with this film, that I’ve never had when discussing a performance – and this performance, this role, has now become about how I want to be viewed as a man.”
+“Because I’ve found out some awful things, and this film, the story itself and the process of reclaiming it from The Weinstein Company, has given me a way to take action and speak about these issues in a way that I might not have been able to before.
+There’s a gravitas now involved with this film that I’ve never had when discussing a performance.
+And this performance has now become about how I want to be viewed as a man.”

 A cowboy, then, may be the wrong way to describe Renner.
-He’s undeniably got the steel, the fortitude and the dependability needed to walk this street, but he’s also ferociously in touch with his emotions, and humble to the point of self-deprecation.
+He’s undeniably got the steel, the fortitude and the dependability needed to walk this western studio street.
+But he’s also ferociously in touch with his emotions, and humble to the point of self-deprecation.
 As an actor, he embodies a new breed of leading man, and is ushering in a new age of heroism for Hollywood.

 “At the end of the day,” Renner reasons, standing up and stretching out, “this movie, that we’ve managed to take back from Weinstein, is just a story made up in Hollywood.
 But, at the same time, there’s never been something so real.”

-And, with that sign off, Hollywood’s last hero scoops up his smartphone and strolls calmly off down Western Street – looking less and less like a cowboy with every step.
+And, with that sign off, Hollywood’s last hero scoops up his phone and strolls calmly off past the saloon — looking less and less like a cowboy with every step.
 Because even here, on the set of old-school shoot-‘em-ups, he’s not afraid to talk feelings.
 He’s undeniably strong, but never one to stay silent.
-And, although he can channel the reserved charm and cowboy cool of Clint Eastwood, he’s a far cry from A Fistful of Dollars.
+And, although he can channel the reserved charm and cowboy cool of Clint Eastwood, he’s a far cry from the Dollars Trilogy.
 This man has a name — and it’s Jeremy Renner.